 Providing important details about your offer in form of the bullet points, it is very helpful for visitors.

 The form should not ask for a lot of information.
-Simple.
-Direct.
-Easy.
-With clear calls-to-action (CTA).
+Simple, Direct, and Easy clear calls-to-action (CTA).

 What do you see on this page?

-A clear & concise headline, easily digestible information in bullets points, a relevant graphic, lead capturing form, and social proofs.
+A clear and concise headline, easily digestible information in bullets points, a relevant graphic, and lead capturing form.